 1. Check Flood Risk

-Your first step should be to establish how at risk of flooding your property is.
+Your first step should be to establish how at risk your property is.
 Once you know this, you’ll have a better idea of how seriously you need to take flood defences in your home.

 The best way to check your flood risk is via the government’s long-term flood risk tool.
-This will give you an overall flood risk rating as well as a link through which you can view maps of your area showing the risk of flooding from rivers, seas, reservoirs, and surface water.
+This will give you an overall flood risk rating as well as a link through which you can view maps of your area showing the risk from rivers, seas, reservoirs, and surface water.

 But, here’s a warning.
 Even if the tool tells you you are unlikely to flood, the data is only based on historical evidence.
-With environmental changes, and new homes and estates being built all the time, your risk of flooding can change.
+With environmental changes, and new homes and estates being built all the time, your risk can change.
 Therefore, it’s always worth taking at least a few precautions.
 Better to be safe than sorry, as they say.

 2. Understand The Flow Of Water